rpy2/rpy2/doc/source/robjects_oop.rst

 Automated R-in-Python class definitions
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-The S4 system allows polymorphic definitions of methods, that is for a given method name there can exist several sets of possible arguments and type for the arguments (like Clojure's multimethods).
+The S4 system allows polymorphic definitions of methods, that is, there can be several methods with the same name but different number and types of arguments.
+(This is like Clojure's multimethods).
 Mapping R methods to Python methods automatically and reliably requires a bit of work, and we chose to concatenate the method name with the type of the parameters in the signature.